robch/mdx/README.md

-# MDX - Markdown Context Creator CLI
+# MDX - AI-Powered Markdown Generator CLI

 MDX is a command-line tool that helps build markdown files from various sources.
 It can process files, search the web, and apply AI processing to create markdown content.
 The tool supports file and line filtering, line formatting, AI processing, and output options.
 It can be used to create markdown files for documentation, research, and other purposes.